Anglo-Arabian

 Average height 15.2 – 16.3 hands

-Size and confirmation varies because of the many different crosses
+Size and conformation varies because of the many crosses

 Often taller and less refined than the average Arabian